Update: ‘Nio gears up to enter Denmark’ and ‘Nio’s sales in 2021‘ sections added.

 Nio to introduce a low-cost brand

 Nio is planning to launch a new brand for low-cost EVs as well.
-Without giving too much away, Bin Li said during the earnings call that the relationship between the Nio and new mass-market brands will be Audi and Volkswagen or Lexus and Toyota.
+Without giving too much away, Bin Li said during last year’s earnings call that the relationship between the Nio and new mass-market brands will be Audi and Volkswagen or Lexus and Toyota.
 The models under this brand could serve as an alternative to models from budget EV brands, including Aiways and MG, both of which are present in Germany.
 We doubt there’s a plan to launch this new brand in Europe initially, though.

 Nio ES8 Robotaxi in Germany